Dev7896/javascriptInterviewPrep/this.md

-call() : immediately calls the function and arguments are provided one by one. apply() : immediately calls and arguments are passed as an array. bind() : returns a function copy and arguments are passed one by one.original function is not called and can be called later.
+call() : immediately calls the function and arguments are provided one by one. apply() : immediately calls and arguments are passed as an array. bind() : returns a function copy with this keyword permanently set to given value and arguments are passed one by one.original function is not called and can be called later.

 // function makeUser(){
 //   return {